-This case concerns the constitutionality of the Safe Third Country Agreement, and the equality rights of women fleeing gender-based violence and persecution.
+This case concerned the constitutionality of the Safe Third Country Agreement, and the equality rights of women fleeing gender-based violence and persecution.

-LEAF, in partnership with West Coast LEAF and the David Asper Centre for Constitutional Rights, is seeking leave to intervene before the Federal Court of Appeal.
+LEAF, in partnership with West Coast LEAF and the David Asper Centre for Constitutional Rights, sought leave to intervene before the Federal Court of Appeal.

 At trial, the applicants (the group of organizations and individuals who challenged the STCA) brought forward evidence that the STCA violates the right to liberty and security of the person – section 7 of the Charter – because once refugee claimants are sent back to the U.S., they are imprisoned in often deplorable conditions.
 The judge agreed that this evidence showed a violation of section 7 of the Charter.